gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 The _Unix shell/Command-Line Interface (CLI)_ is an ancient tool.
 Despite being around forever, the _shell_ is highly customizable and with a good configuration, it is on par with modern graphical IDEs.
-Because it is so configurable, you can make it truly your own, thereby surpassing out-of-the-box experience of IDEs.
-The _shell_ has existed for 50+ years, and since it's so adaptable, it's not going anywhere which makes it a great knowledge investment for the future.
+Because it is configurable, you can make it truly your own, thereby surpassing out-of-the-box experience of IDEs.
+The _shell_ has existed for 50+ years, and since it's highly adaptable, it's not going anywhere which makes it a great knowledge investment for the future.
 No need to re-learn your toolset every few years.
 However, it comes with a catch, a full _shell_ configuration takes time and effort.
 In this